patentability search, novelty search

 Step 4: Analyze Prior Art

-After identification of publications and patents relevant, evaluation of them is the next step.
-Most essential at this juncture is verification of whether similar or same invention is provided by any patent in the literature available or from public records.
-Primarily, this novelty search will most probably reveal patents having close similarities of claim or technology.
+After the identification of relevant publications and patents, evaluation of them is the next step.
+Most essential at this juncture is verification of whether a similar or the same invention is provided by any patent in the literature available or from public records.
+Primarily, this novelty search will most probably reveal patents having close similarities in claim or technology.

 You are required to compare at this evaluation stage